maxgrok/maxgrok.github.io/src/pages/articles/2020-02-25---One-Hundred-And-Sixteenth-Post/index.md

 description: "ETHCC."
 ---
 <em>
-I just graduated from Consensys Academy Blockchain Developer Bootcamp and am actively searching for funding for my new startup, DeLance, and/or a tech position, preferrably Full Stack, Dapp, or Smart Contract Engineering.
+I just graduated from Consensys Academy Blockchain Developer Bootcamp and am actively searching for funding for my new startup, <a href="http://www.delance.app/">DeLance</a>, and/or a tech position, preferrably Full Stack, Dapp, or Smart Contract Engineering.
 I'm flexible for awesome teams with meaningful work.

 </em><Br/>
 <strong>TLDR;</strong> <br/>My trip to ETHCC was made possible by Maple.loans and RocketNFT.
 I borrowed at the same rate that I borrowed before.